matthewyccheung/matthewyccheung.github.io/_posts/2023-05-10-barbara-cheifet-talk-nbt.md

 Formatting will be fixed later.

 <h2> 5.
-Don’t be afraid to suggest reviews </h2>
+Don’t be afraid to suggest reviewers </h2>

+Some people will better understand the impact of your work.
+But:
 1. Don’t suggest your friends or collaborators.
-2. NBT never invites excluded reviewers.
+2. NBT never invites excluded reviewers (but don't exclude everybody in the field).
 3. NBT check for copublications.

 <h2> 6.
 Make sure data is deposited </h2>

 This includes data, software, methods, code, ethics, and approvals.
-Not submtiting these delays the publication process.
+Not submitting these delays the publication process.
 If there are restrictions on code, make sure that is clear to the editors

 <h2> 7.
 Responding to peer review </h2>